sideshowtom/solidlov/use cases/use cases.md

 - An agent collects local vocabularies and optimizes them for search efficiency

-- An agent sets or gets a form or html template associated with a vocabulary to be sent to subscribers when the vocabulary is updated.
+- An agent sets or gets a form or html template associated with a vocabulary to be sent to followers when the vocabulary is updated.
 The form or template will have boilerplate and also fields for the changed items.

-- An agent sets or gets a form or html template associated with a class or property in a vocabulary to be sent to subscribers when the the class or property is updated.
+- An agent sets or gets a form or html template associated with a class or property in a vocabulary to be sent to followers when the the class or property is updated.
 The form or template will have boilerplate that includes information about the vocabulary and also fields for the changed items.

 ## Terms